lucidworks/solr/solr/modules/external-files/README.md

 The extracted files are written to the data directory inside of the core they are extracted from in a directory called *external*.
 The *external* directory is a sister directory of the *index* directory in the core.

-Inside of the external directory are files with following naming convention:
+Inside of the external directory are files with the following naming convention:

 searcherId_partition_[0-7]

-Below is sample index extraction file:
+Below is a sample index extraction file:

 6a50778b_partition_0

 The binary record format inside of the extract files are:

+>* 4 bytes representing an int lucene id
 >* 1 byte length of unique id
 >* N bytes representing the unique id
->* 4 bytes representing a int lucene id

 ## Loading of the Files